 For organizations utilizing SharePoint, the biggest challenge is that SharePoint simply does not collect the data needed for efficient SharePoint usage analysis.
 With out-of-the-box SharePoint usage reports, you can get less than 5% of the information you really need.

 Therefore, it is especially important to make a right decision and invest into a SharePoint reporting tool that will unnoticeably collect and conveniently display all the key parameters you have defined, without putting extra load on the hardware, IT staff, and end users.

 HarePoint offers a perfect solution to get SharePoint usage reports – HarePoint Analytics.
 HarePoint has vast experience in SharePoint reporting and has created a solution with the following outstanding features:

-Intuitive design – really there is no need to spend time to learn how to use the product; all the options are visible on the screen and they work intuitively
+- Intuitive design – really there is no need to spend the time to learn how to use the product; all the options are visible on the screen and they work intuitively.

 - Reports access control – HarePoint Analytics collects lots of information, but you can be completely sure that only the right people are seeing the details of SharePoint reports.

 - Absolute scalability – no matter if you are running a single-server SharePoint environment in a small company, or deal with an impressive multi-server farm in an international conglomerate, HarePoint Analytics is suitable for all configurations.